Thomas William Ah Chow: Chinese ANZAC

-When the First World War was declared in 1914 Australia issued a call to arms.
+When World War I was declared in 1914 Australia issued a call to arms.
 At the time, the population was approximately 4.9 million and around 420,000 Australians enlisted for service, representing nearly 40% of the male population aged between 18 and 44.

-However, under the White Australian Policy together with the Defence Act of 1909, those “not substantially of European origin or descent” were excluded from serving in the naval and military forces.
+However, under the White Australian Policy together with the Defence Act of 1909, those "not substantially of European origin or descent" were excluded from serving in the naval and military forces.
 Moreover, minimum physical requirements such as height and chest circumference made it difficult for young Chinese men of smaller stature to enlist.

 Bill Ah Chow attempted to enlist at least twice in the army, first at his home town of Bruthen on 6 May 1915, but was rejected because of his obvious Chinese appearance.
-Undeterred, he reapplied and was accepted two years later on 19 June 1917 at the nearby City of Sale, where he wrote "No" on his attestation paper to the question "Have you ever been declared unfit for service in His Majesty’s service?"
+Undeterred, he reapplied and was accepted two years later on 19 June 1917 at the nearby City of Sale, where he wrote "No" on his attestation paper to the question "Have you ever been declared unfit for service in His Majesty's service?"
 It is thought that the recruitment officer must have questioned his answer because it was crossed out and overwritten with a note "yes, not of sufficiently European appearance".
 However, by this time, the war in France was dragging on and restrictions were being relaxed and Thomas William Ah Chow was accepted.

-Bill was assigned to the 25th reinforcements of the 5th Battalion AIF and sailed to France on-board the HMAT A-32 Themistocles on 4 August 1917.
+Bill was assigned to the 25th reinforcements of the 5th Battalion AIF and sailed to France on board the HMAT A-32 Themistocles on 4 August 1917.
 While serving on the Western Front in France, Bill was not only gassed but also wounded three times, once seriously of a gunshot wound to the right shoulder on 31 July 1918.
 Bill was repatriated to No 1 Australian Auxiliary Hospital which was set in the grounds of the stately Harefield Park near London and saw no further active service.
-He sailed home from England to Australia on-board the HMAT A-38 Ulysses on 18 January 1919.
+He sailed home from England to Australia on board the HMAT A-38 Ulysses on 18 January 1919.
 The community welcomed him with a civic reception at Mossiface on 26 March where he was presented with a small gold medallion.
 He was later medically discharged from the Army on 19 June 1919.

 Like many men of his generation, Bill Ah Chow rarely spoke of his wartime experiences.

 Overall the Chinese-Australian community supported the war effort with around two hundred enlisting.
 Nineteen received gallantry awards and forty were killed in action.
 One of the most famous and decorated was sniper, Billy Sing.